-We post your home on the local MLS® system, and we are rule-bound to cooperate with all other members or our association.
+We post your home on the local MLS® system and we are rule-bound to cooperate with all other members or our association.
 Without this cooperative system of sharing listings and buyers, the efficiency of the real estate market would be severely impacted.
 In fact, there probably wouldn’t be a market.

-With the advent of the internet and the consolidation of MLS databases, I am now able to see not only what properties are listed for sale, but also the sales data for most of the province – without having to have multiple memberships.
+With internet and the consolidation of MLS databases, I can see what properties are listed for sale.
+But also the sales data for most of the province – without having to have multiple memberships.
 That’s generally been good news.
 We can offer more services and cover more territory for our clients.

-One of the “disruptions” from a local industry point of view was that some of these outside agents (in fairness, not all were from the GTA) would send clients to open houses on their own, and even contact listing agents for appointments to view homes.
+One of the “disruptions” was that some of these outside agents (in fairness, not all were from the GTA) would send clients to open houses on their own.
+Even contact listing agents for appointments to view homes.

 Here is where the issue starts to surface.

-Agents with the listing feel like they are being taken advantage of, so they try to penalize the sales reps that bring the offers by clawing back a big chunk of the commission for the selling side.
+Agents with the listing feel like they are being taken advantage of.
+As a result, they try to penalize the sales reps that bring the offers by clawing back a big chunk of the commission for the selling side.

 In my world, this means even those buyers that choose not to declare if they are working with another agent or haven’t even decided at this point.
 The legislation and the code of ethics is absolutely clear on this.
 I have an obligation to bring all qualified buyers through my client’s home.

 In a perfect world this wouldn’t be an issue, but we all know that when there’s money involved people will do strange things.

-This “problem” of non-represented buyers is not as large an issue as some of the big name brokerages in our trading area think it is.
-We will always cooperate fully with any potential buyers or agents in order to fulfil our fiduciary obligations to our seller clients.
+This “problem” of non-represented buyers is not an issue as some brokerages think it is.
+We will always cooperate fully with any potential buyers or agents in order to fulfil our fiduciary obligations.

-Our industry needs to have full disclosure and more open conversations with our clients and competitors, otherwise the cooperative foundation of this industry will be damaged and hurt everyone in the process.
+Our industry needs to have full disclosure and more open conversations with our clients and competitors.
+Otherwise the cooperative foundation of this industry will be damaged and hurt everyone in the process.